The Laughter Files — An Encyclopedia of Comedy

 01

-His 2012 Showtime tour was, at the time, the fastest-selling comedy tour in British history, shifting over 400,000 tickets in a single day.
+His 2012 Showtime tour was one of the fastest-selling British stand-up tours of its era, shifting hundreds of thousands of tickets in a single day.

 02